apache/singa/doc/en/docs/installation.md

 * Q: When I run PySINGA in Mac OS X, I got the error "Fatal Python error: PyThreadState_Get: no current thread  Abort trap: 6"

-    A: This error happens typically when you have multiple version of Python on your system, e.g, the one comes with the OS and the one installed by Homebrew.
+    A: This error happens typically when you have multiple version of Python on your system and you installed SINGA via pip (this problem is resolved for installation via conda), e.g, the one comes with the OS and the one installed by Homebrew.
 The Python linked by PySINGA must be the same as the Python interpreter.
     You can check your interpreter by `which python` and check the Python linked by PySINGA via `otool -L <path to _singa_wrap.so>`.
     To fix this error, compile SINGA with the correct version of Python.